31 Side Hustles for Teachers: How To Make Extra Money As A Teacher

 There's an old stereotype that English majors are either writers or editors but rarely both.
 If you're an eye for detail teacher then offering editing and proofreader services is a great way to boost your income.

-If you love kids then why not offer babysitting or daycare services during the summer?
+If you love kids then why not offer babysitting or daycare services during the summer – for ideas, see our list of daycare names?

 This can be a practical way to earn extra cash while providing a service that makes sense.
 If this isn't quite your thing then consider pet sitting.
 Animal lovers should love that option!